 Too Smart To Start Campaign

 The “Too Smart To Start” program is a student-led prevention campaign.
 Students are encouraged to pursue their dreams rather than engaging in drugs and alcohol.
-The campaign will launch in Fall 2017.
-For more information contact Jessica Fielding at Jfielding@sacscip.org.
+Contact the CSHAA office for more information.

 Responsible Alcohol Merchant Awards (RAMA)

 RAMA is an environmental prevention project that reduces youth access to alcohol.
 It is a positive way to improve the health and safety of a community by recognizing alcohol merchants who actively work to ensure youth do not get alcohol from their stores and follow state and local laws about alcohol sales.
 It is used as a tool to improve store practices, policies and procedures.

 Mutual Assistance Network

 A family resource center geared towards residents in Arden Arcade.

 Primary and preventative family health care services in Arden Arcade.